Peertube is like an alternative site to youtube. It’s a different place to post your video (you can’t use it to watch YouTube videos to my knowledge)

 Edit: BearOfaTime brings up a great point.
 I’m telling you how to do what you asked but you probably shouldn’t.
 If you do, try to airgap the server from your personal network as best as you can

 Edit edit: You know people will let you use their servers for small projects for free right?
-Check out ctrl-c.club/#what or hang out in the LowEndTalk forums and provide quality input and enter some of the giveaways for server space
+Check out ctrl-c.club/ or hang out in the LowEndTalk forums and provide quality input and enter some of the giveaways for server space

 Although the drawback to ctrl-c club is that you’re not going to get full control of how you install libraries and applications